Maria W. Stewart

-Stewart's work appeared in The Liberator, where she published two influential pamphlets: "Religion and the Pure Principles of Morality, The Sure Foundation on Which We Must Build"(1831), which urged the abolition of slavery and called for black self-determination.
-Black autonomy, and "Meditations from the Pen of Mrs. Maria Stewart"(1832).
+Stewart's work appeared in The Liberator, where she published two influential pamphlets: "Religion and the Pure Principles of Morality, The Sure Foundation on Which We Must Build" (1831) (which urged the abolition of slavery and called for Black self-determination and autonomy) and "Meditations from the Pen of Mrs. Maria Stewart" (1832).
 Her brief but impactful public speaking career concluded after a controversial address in 1833, yet her advocacy was foundational for later reformers.
 After retiring from lecturing, Stewart continued her commitment to education and service, teaching in public schools and later serving as head matron at Freedmen's Hospital in Washington, D.C.
 Stewart remained a pioneer for justice and equality until her death in 1879.

 Early life

-Maria Stewart was born Maria Miller in 1803 in Hartford, Connecticut, to free African-American parents.
-By the age of three, she had lost both parents and was sent to live with a white minister and his family, where she worked as an indentured servant until around the age of 15.
+Maria Stewart was born Maria Miller in 1803 in Hartford, Connecticut to free African-American parents.
+By the age of five, she had lost both parents and was sent to live with a white minister and his family, where she worked as an indentured servant until around the age of 15.
 During this time, she received no formal education.
 After leaving the minister's household, she moved to Boston and worked as a domestic servant.
 There, she began attending Sabbath School, or Sunday School, where she developed a lifelong devotion to faith and religious education.

 On August 10, 1826, she married James W. Stewart, an independent shipping agent in Boston, Massachusetts.
-Through her marriage, Stewart became apart of Boston's small free black middle class and became involved in some of the cities institutions.
-One of those being the Massachuesetts General Colored Assosiation, which work was focused on the immediate abolition of slavery.
+Through her marriage, Stewart became a part of Boston's small free black middle class and became involved in some of the city's institutions.
+For example, she was involved with the Massachusetts General Colored Association which focused on the immediate abolition of slavery.
 After her husband's death in 1829, Stewart was denied any inheritance from his estate, which was a personal injustice that likely deepened her commitment to advocate for women's rights and racial equality.